On the Construction of Simply Connected Solvable Lie Groups: Lie's Third Theorem: The Vector Field Case

 \StTag{SLieT}

-The global vector-field version of Lie's third theorem is the following.
+The vector field version of Lie's third theorem is the following.

-\begin{Theorem} (Lie's third theorem for vector-fields) Let $\lieg$ be an $n$-dimensional Lie algebra.
-There exists $n$ pointwise linearly independent vector-fields on $\real^n$ which form a Lie algebra of vector-fields that is isomorphic to $\lieg$. \end{Theorem}
+\begin{Theorem} (Lie's third theorem for vector fields) Let $\lieg$ be an $n$-dimensional real Lie algebra.
+There exists $n$ pointwise linearly independent vector fields on $\real^n$ whose span form a Lie algebra of vector fields that is isomorphic to $\lieg$. \end{Theorem}

-Starting with a solvable Lie algebra $\lieg$ we give a proof of this version of Lie's third theorem by constructing the vector-fields using only the matrix exponential.
+Starting with a solvable Lie algebra $\lieg$ we give an algebraic proof of this version of Lie's third theorem by constructing the vector fields using only the matrix exponential.
 The proof follows almost directly from Corollary \StRef{C2}.
 First we give the dual version.